manuGil/GitCoDev/gitcodev/lesson3.md

 # LESSON 3: Collaborative Software Development
-Lecture notes for the lesson on introduction to collaborative software development.
+Lecture notes for the lesson on an introduction to collaborative software development.
+This lesson is taught using presentations (to illustrate concepts), demostrations and exercises (to practice the concepts).
+The code examples in the lessons often indicate tasks that participant should do along with the instructor.

 :::{card} Learning Objectives: